szejkerek/HighPassImageFilter/README.md

 ### A program to filter an image using a library written in C++ or Assembly with time comparisons
 ## Bartłomiej Gordon INF sem 5

 Using this program, we can filter any Bitmap image using a high-pass filter that removes the average.
+Implementation of the main algorithm in Assembly guaranteed almost 2x speed-up of execution.

 ## Sample output image: